Rules Concerning Adult League Matches

 3.6 Misordering

-Teams shall be expected to play in descending order of established strength, as shown by published gradings supplemented by actual results.
+In the other divisions, teams shall be expected to play in descending order of established strength, as shown by published gradings supplemented by actual results.
 Any significant misordering relative to published gradings should be capable of ready explanation.
 Team captains should be prepared to justify any misordering to opposing captains or to Council on request.

 3.7 Notation